ILIGAN CITY – MINDANAO

 Eat-All-You-Can restaurants serving all different local and foreign dishes are all over Manila.
 You can try them for as low as 350php – 1,000php.
 Bistro and coffee shops are not out of place with their growing number inside malls and hotels.

 Manila hosts several foreign and local concerts each year.
 The Smart Araneta Coliseum is the most popular concert arena of famous performers including Westlife.

 YES it was Westlife and I was there to see them perform last September 2011.
 It was the band’s last concert – and it was a “HAPPY me” for not missing it.
-Manila has also opened me up to comedy bars but unfortunately not to drinking and stripping bars – HURRAY!
+Manila has also opened me up to comedy bars but not to drinking and stripping bars. *I wonder about that sometimes.